 Serving Suggestions

-- Crusty Bread: Serve the soup with a slice of crusty bread for a hearty and filling meal.
+- Serve the soup with a slice of crusty bread, naan, or pita bread for a hearty and filling meal.

-- Salad: Pair the soup with a side salad for a refreshing and light contrast.
-Try this Vegan Greek Pasta Salad or Vegan Caesar Salad.
+- Pair the soup with a side salad for a refreshing and light contrast.
+Try this Vegan Greek Pasta Salad, Vegan Caesar Salad, or Mediterranean Cucumber Tomato Salad.

-- Vegan Yogurt: Top the soup with a dollop of plain vegan yogurt for a creamy addition.
+- Top the soup with a dollop of plain vegan yogurt for a creamy addition.

-- Fresh herb alternatives: Garnish the soup with mint instead of parsley or cilantro.
+- Garnish the soup with mint instead of parsley or cilantro.

 Red Lentil Soup FAQS